 Reexamination Board.
 A reexamination board must include at least one individual from the original board.
 The board questioning during reexamination will focus on the areas of identified weakness.
 The board may explore any area where weakness is identified during the conduct of the reexamination.

 Board Documentation.
 The Board’s recommendations are forwarded to the regional administrator or office director for certification.
 Upon certification, the qualification will be placed into the Agencywide Document Access and Management System (ADAMS) and/or the inspector’s personnel file.
-The qualification be recorded in the Talent Management System (TMS) by sending a request to TrainingSupport.Resource@nrc.gov.
+The qualification should be recorded in the Talent Management System (TMS) by sending a request to TrainingSupport.Resource@nrc.gov.
 This request shall include the person’s name, qualification achieved, date qualified and the ML# of the ADAMS entry if applicable.

 Examiner Certification.
 An audit of an examiner’s administration of an operating test is used to evaluate how well an individual can demonstrate the performance attributes identified in Inspection Manual Chapter (IMC) 0102, “Oversight and Objectivity of Inspectors and Examiners at Reactor Facilities.”
 Successful administration of a complete operating test is required of all examiner candidates.